retaildevcrews/helium-csharp/README.md

 Setup CI-CD with Azure DevOps

-- The [pipeline file](azure-pipelines.yml) contains the build definition for this sample
+- The [pipeline file](azure-pipelines.yml) contains the build definition for this app
 - You will need to setup a "Container Registry Service Connection" in Azure DevOps before importing the build pipeline
 - The pipeline defines "helium" as the name of the service connection
 - You can change this to an existing service connection or create a new service connection called helium